Multi types and reasonable space: The

-Note that now the environment contains only closures bound to the free variables of the current term.
-Moreover, closures that will be never used, because the abstracted variable does not occur in the body of the abstraction, as simply deleted, such as $(\var\vartwo,\lenv)$ in the $\tokambw$ transition.
+Now the environment contains only closures bound to the free variables of the current term.
+Moreover, closures that will be never used, because the abstracted variable does not occur in the body of the abstraction, are simply deleted, such as $(\var\vartwo,\lenv)$ in the $\tokambw$ transition.
 Finally, no chains that rename variables are present anymore.
 In the previous execution, on the \KAM, there was one such chain, namely $(\var,\esub\var{(\Id,\stempty)})$, which now is just $(\Id,\stempty)$.
-From the quantitative point of view, note that the maximum space consumed during the execution is 4 pointers: in the third to last state, the closure in the stack contains $\lenv$, which is itself an environment with two closures, as defined at the previous line. \end{example}
+From the quantitative point of view, note that the maximum space consumed during the execution is 4 pointers: in the third to last state, the closure in the stack contains $\lenv$, which is itself an environment with two closures, as defined at the previous line.
+Thus, we have $\lm{\run}=4$. \end{example}